graeter-group/kimmdy-grappa/README.md

-# A paremeterization plugin for GraPPA for KIMMDY
+# A parameterization plugin for GraPPA for KIMMDY